 In October 2020, further clarification from HMRC was supplied to the ATT (and other professional bodies) to confirm that relief would be available for individuals who were working at home on a regular basis for all or part of their time as a result of coronavirus.
 This relaxation to the usual tests was stated to apply for 2020/21 as long as the employee was not working at home by choice.

 HMRC emphasised to us that it was not possible for employees to simply decide to work from home in light of the Government's advice.
 It was necessary for there to be some form of discussion with the employer and, if the employer decided that the employee should work from home for a period, the deduction would be available.

 This requirement that the employee must not have chosen to work at home caused some confusion.
 Our understanding is that although HMRC's position generally remains is that when working from home is purely a choice an individual cannot claim, they will be more lenient regarding claims for 2020/21 to prevent multiple claims/contact from employees during the year as their position regarding homeworking changed.
 In practice, most people who were able to work from home will have been mandated to work from home as a result of Government guidance at some point during 2020/21.
-Therefore HMRC's position is that as long as an individual has been required to work from home at some point in 2020/21, they will accept a claim for homeworking relief for the whole tax year (provided it is made within the usual deadlines).
+Therefore HMRC's position was that as long as an individual has been required to work from home at some point in 2020/21, they will accept a claim for homeworking relief for the whole tax year (provided it is made within the usual deadlines).